kayween/kayween.github.io/_blogs/matrix-quadratic-equation.md

 \end{equation}
 \\]
 where \\(\Sv\\) is symmetric positive semi-definite.
-This special is simpler thanks to the absence of the linear term, and is covered by the following lemma (Crone, 1981, Proposition 3).
+This special case is simpler due to the the absence of the linear term, and is covered by the following lemma (Crone, 1981, Proposition 3).

 **Lemma 1.**
 <i>
 Let \\(\Xv \in \Rb^{m \times n}\\) and let \\(\Sv\\) be a \\(n \times n\\) symmetric positive semi-definite matrix with rank \\(r\\).
 Then, the matrix equation \eqref{eq:special-case} has a root if and only if \\(m \geq r\\).
-The roots are of the form
+The roots, if exist, are of the form
 \\[
     \Xv = \Vv \Lambdav^{\frac12} \Uv^\top = \Vv \Uv^\top \Sv^{\frac12},
 \\]